Answered By: APUS Librarians Last Updated: Jul 29, 2022 Views: 690

 To refine your search results by subject, look for subject filters on the left side of the screen.
 Remember that you can also use resource type filters to see only books or articles, if needed.
 Click here to learn how to keep your filters in place during your session.

-You can also click the subject headings associated with your favorite books to find others like them.
+You can also click the subject headings associated with your favorite sources to find others like them.
 Click an item's title to see its details, including subject links.

 Once you are familiar with some of the subject headings associated with your research topic, you can use the subject field to do more targeted searches.
 Use the advanced search options to do this.